mathy/mathy_core/README.md

 [![Pypi version](https://badgen.net/pypi/v/mathy-core)](https://pypi.org/project/mathy-core/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 Mathy core is a python package (_with type annotations_) for working with math problems.
-It has a tokenizer for converting plain text into tokens, a parser for converting tokens into expression trees, and a rule-based system for manipulating the trees.
+It has a tokenizer for converting plain text into tokens, a parser for converting tokens into expression trees, a rule-based system for manipulating the trees, a layout system for visualizing trees, and a set of problem generation functions that can be used to generate datasets for ML training.

 ## 🚀 Quickstart